-Histiocytosis, also known as Langerhans cell histiocytosis (LCH), and formally called histiocytosis X, represents a group of rare disorders that involve specific cells that normally play an important role as part of the immune system.
+Histiocytosis, also known as Langerhans cell histiocytosis (LCH) and formally called histiocytosis X, represents a group of rare disorders that involve specific cells that generally play an important role as part of the immune system.

-Histiocytosis encompasses a group of diverse disorders characterized by the accumulation and infiltration of varying numbers of monocytes, macrophages, and dendritic cells into affected tissues.
+Histiocytosis encompasses a group of various disorders characterized by the accumulation and infiltration of varying numbers of monocytes, macrophages, and dendritic cells into affected tissues.

 Such description excludes diseases in which the infiltration of these cells occurs in response to a primary pathology.

-In the past 50 years, the nomenclature used to describe histiocytic disorders has changed substantially to reflect the wide range of clinical manifestations and the varying clinical severity of some disorders that have the same pathologic findings.
+In the past 50 years, the terminology used to describe histiocytic disorders has changed substantially to reflect the wide range of clinical manifestations and the varying clinical severity of some diseases with the same pathologic findings.

-For example, the entity now called Langerhans cell histiocytosis was initially divided into eosinophilic granuloma, Hand-Schüller-Christian disease, and Abt-Letterer-Siwe disease, depending on the sites and severity.
+For example, the Langerhans cell histiocytosis entity was initially divided into eosinophilic granuloma, Hand-Schüller-Christian disease, and Abt-Letterer-Siwe disease, depending on the sites and severity.